creatale/node-dv/README.md

-# Document Vision
+# DocumentVision

-Document Vision is a [node.js](http://nodejs.org) library for processing and understanding scanned documents.
+DocumentVision is a [node.js](http://nodejs.org) library for processing and understanding scanned documents.

 ## Features